monty2013/GleanGoodies/log_parsing/Readme.md

 This code parses both the search-query or search-result.
 It outputs to a file output.csv that can be imported into Googlesheet or Excel for filtering.
 The code runs under Python 3.10.
 This code is free to use or redistribute with or without modifications.
-No warranty is implied.
+No warranty is implied from the author or anyone from the use of this code.

 steps:
 1. Save the code into a folder, say /Users/monty/workspace/gcp/.